JuScDev/drink-organizer/README.md

 # DrinkOrganizer

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.
+This project is an Angular application for organizing drink inventories and transactions.

 ## Development server